GenomicsAotearoa/Pangenome-Graphs-Workshop/docs/Graph_based_variant_calling_for_NGS.md

-# NGS data analysis used graph as reference on Nesi
+# NGS data analysis used graph as reference

 In this workshop, we deploys the VG toolkit for NGS data analysis based on pangenome graph reference